SL8Entropy/Hack-101-Hackathon-04-03-2025/README.md

 - Power-ups and abilities for the player.

 ## Credits
-Developed by Sudharshan SambathKumar, Abhinav Raghavendra, Abhijit M I
+Developed by Sudharshan SambathKumar, Abhinav Raghavendra, Abhijith M I

 ---
 For any issues or feature requests, feel free to reach out!